 1. Office of the Commissioners (Comm)

-- Formulates the policy direction of the PCW with government institutions in pursuit of the PCW’s mandate;
+Formulates the policy direction of the PCW with government institutions in pursuit of the PCW’s mandate;

 2. Office of the Executive Director (OED)

 Administers, oversees, and formulates policies for the day to day operations of PCW;

 Facilitates the preparation and management of the strategic and corporate plans of PCW.

 3. Policy Development, Planning, Monitoring, and Evaluation Division (PDPMED)